Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

 We just brought in the crates we’ll need for this file and defined the structs we’ll be using to deserialize the `instruction_data` into.
-Notice the `#derive(….)]` above the payload struct, this is known as an [attribute](https://doc.rust-lang.org/rust-by-example/attribute.html) in Rust.
+Notice the `#derive(...)]` above the payload struct, this is known as an [attribute](https://doc.rust-lang.org/rust-by-example/attribute.html) in Rust.
 Specifically, the [derive attribute](https://doc.rust-lang.org/rust-by-example/trait/derive.html) allows the compiler to provide some basic implementations that can be used on the data structure with this attribute.
 We’re deriving some traits that make deserialization with Borsh much easier.
 It is also helpful to note that you can define your own customized versions of these implementations if you’d like, but for our purposes the basic ones will do the trick.

 Finally, we’ll implement and define the `unpack` function on the `IntroInstruction` enum.